aws/aws-eks-best-practices/content/reliability/docs/controlplane.md

 > Insert EKS architecture diagram here

-EKS control plane runs inside an EKS managed VPC.
-The EKS control plane comprises the Kubernetes master nodes, etcd cluster.
-Kubernetes master nodes that run components like the API server, scheduler, and `kube-controller-manager` run in an auto-scaling group.
-EKS runs a minimum of two master nodes in distinct Availability Zones (AZs) within in AWS region.
+The Kubernetes control plane managed by EKS runs inside an EKS managed VPC.
+The EKS control plane comprises the Kubernetes API server nodes, etcd cluster.
+Kubernetes API server nodes that run components like the API server, scheduler, and `kube-controller-manager` run in an auto-scaling group.
+EKS runs a minimum of two API server nodes in distinct Availability Zones (AZs) within in AWS region.
 Likewise, for durability, the etcd server nodes also run in an auto-scaling group that spans three AZs.
-EKS runs a NAT Gateway in each AZ, and master nodes and etcd servers run in a private subnet.
+EKS runs a NAT Gateway in each AZ, and API servers and etcd servers run in a private subnet.
 This architecture ensures that an event in a single AZ doesn’t affect the EKS cluster's availability.

 When you create a new cluster, Amazon EKS creates a highly-available endpoint for the managed Kubernetes API server that you use to communicate with your cluster (using tools like `kubectl`).
 The managed endpoint uses NLB to load balance Kubernetes API servers.
 EKS also provisions two [ENI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html)s in different AZs to facilitate communication to your worker nodes.